Stochastic Nonlinear Control via Finite-dimensional Spectral Dynamic Embedding: Conclusion

 \section{Conclusion}

-There has been a long-standing gap between the theoretical understanding and empirical success of the kernelized linearization control with spectral dynamic embedding, \ie, the error induced by finite-dimensional approximation has not be clearly analyzed.
-In this work, we close this gap by studying the policy evaluation and optimization error for finite-dimensional random and Nystrom features, theoretically validating the practical usage of~\algabb.
+Optimal control for stochastic nonlinear dynamics is a long-standing problem.
+In this work, we reveal the spectral dynamics embedding, upon which we obtain an practical and provable control algorithm,~\algabb.
+Meanwhile, we close the gap between the theoretical understanding and empirical success of the algorithm.
+We carefully characterize the policy evaluation and optimization error for finite-dimensional random and Nystrom features, theoretically validating the practical usage of~\algabb.
 Along the way, we have also developed new analysis tools and results that may be of independent interest, e.g. the novel $O(1/n_{\mathrm{nys}})$ high-probability convergence rate for Nystr\"om kernel approximation.